 aria-live attribute as it creates a better screen reader user experience.
 This step is optional.
 Some would say that using

-aria-pressed is sufficient, but as Michael Ausbun says:
+aria-pressed is sufficient, but as a blind screen reader user says:

 I find that too many things don’t do what they ought to on the interwebs.
 Clear, consistent, and concise notification is good.